Rose-STL-Lab/Zihao-s-Toolbox/README.md

 ## For CPU and Memory, the limit will be twice the requested
 gpu_count:        int, default to 0
 cpu_count:        int, in cores, default to 5
-ephermal_storage: int, in gigabytes, default to 100
+ephemeral_storage: int, in gigabytes, default to 100
 memory:           int, in gigabytes, default to 32

 ## Mount PVC to path